Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Some sketchy poker sites are now blocked

-If you would prefer the connection to just close instead of rendering a PHP page, create a new PHP script with the following code and select it in the pfBlockerNG settings page:
+If you prefer the connection to close silently instead of rendering a PHP page, create a new PHP script with the following code and select it in the pfBlockerNG settings page:

 Top ↩